MozartofCode/travel-agent/README.md

 # travel-agent

-This is an API built with Django (Python) and CrewAI Multi-Agents that helps people organize travel plans by:
+This is a CrewAI Multi-Agent system that helps people organize travel plans by:

 1- Finding the best transportation (flights, train, driving etc...)
 2- Finding the best hotels (price, quality etc. based on preference)